Retirement 101 · Chapter 5 of 8

 The four parts of Medicare

 Medicare has four parts.
-Part A covers hospitals (free for most).
-Part B covers doctors and outpatient ($185/mo base in 2026).
+Part A covers hospitals (premium-free for most).
+Part B covers doctors and outpatient care ($202.90/month standard premium in 2026).
 Part C is Medicare Advantage, a private alternative to Original Medicare.
 Part D is prescription drugs.
 Original Medicare + Part D + Medigap is one path; Medicare Advantage is the other.
 They're different products with different tradeoffs.

 Enrollment windows matter